Previous dayFebruary 9, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-On February 9, 2026 at 21:44 UTC, a magnitude 2.4 earthquake struck 89 km SSE of Sand Point, Alaska.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
-Coordinates: 54.574°, -160.076°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+February 9, 2026 brought a magnitude 2.4 earthquake 89 km SSE of Sand Point, Alaska, logged at 21:44 UTC.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
+Geolocation places the event at 54.574°N, -160.076°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09